warroyo/tmc-terraform-flux/README.md

 ## Updating Flux Code

 All of the Flux code lives in the `flux` directory.
 This includes the `HelmRelease` that installs the terraform controller.
 You can add any other things that need to be installed here. also this can be changed to update config for the Terraform Controller.
+The `terraform` resource that initializes the terraform run lives in the `flux/terraform-resources` folder.

 ## backing up state